-The business owner receives this file from the accountant, and it includes any accounting changes made to the original .QBX file.
-Here is a list of some of the advantages and limitations of sharing this type of data file:
+The business owner receives the .QBY file from the accountant, and it includes any accounting changes made to the original .OBX file.
+Consider some of the advantages and limitations of sharing this type of data file:

-- This file type is created by the accountant using QuickBooks Accountant or QuickBooks Enterprise Solutions Accountant software. - The file includes the changes made by the accountant to the original .QBX file the business owner provided the accountant. - The file cannot be opened; it must be imported into the data file that originally created the Accountant's Copy data file.
+- The accountant creates this file type using QuickBooks Accountant or QuickBooks Enterprise Solutions Accountant software. - The file includes the changes the accountant made to the original .OBX file the business owner provided the accountant. - The file cannot be opened; it must be imported into the data file that originally created the Accountant's Copy data file.